Biden's New Hampshire campaign touts new push 100 days out

 In the most recent New Hampshire polling snapshot on October 29 from CNN/UNH, Senator Bernie Sanders led the field with 21 percent, Senator Elizabeth Warren followed with 18 percent while Biden stood at 15 percent.

-The campaign says the fact that Sanders and Warren are from neighboring states (Vermont and Massachusetts), have given them an advantage in organizing but note they now have over 50 staff on the ground in New Hampshire, along with their headquarters and nine field offices across the state.
+The campaign says the fact that Sanders and Warren are from neighboring states (Vermont and Massachusetts) have given them an early advantage in organizing, but note that Biden now has over 50 staff on the ground in New Hampshire, along with their headquarters and nine field offices across the state.

 “To date, we have held over 2,000 canvass launches, phone banks, and events across New Hampshire,” the memo says.
 “We have knocked on over 50,000 doors, made over 275,000 recruitment calls, and have dozens of volunteer leaders confirmed across the entire state.”